arialdomartini/primitive-obsession/README.md

 }
 ```

-This implicit operator cannot be defined in the base class, as it would not be inherited, and would result in the conversion to `Primitive<string>` instead of to `ConnectionString`, causing an exception at runtime (see the discussion on StackOverflow at the questions [implicit operator on generic type](https://stackoverflow.com/questions/3823145/implicit-operator-on-generic-types) and [Are implicity/explicit conversion methods inherited in C#?](https://stackoverflow.com/questions/967630/are-implicity-explicit-conversion-methods-inherited-in-c)).
+In an ideal world the operator could be defined in the base class and automatically inherited by your classes.
+Unfortunately, this does not work, because the operator is static and it won't be inherited at all, and it would result in the conversion to `Primitive<string>` instead of to `ConnectionString`, causing an exception at runtime.
+For more details, see the discussion on StackOverflow at the questions [implicit operator on generic type](https://stackoverflow.com/questions/3823145/implicit-operator-on-generic-types) and [Are implicity/explicit conversion methods inherited in C#?](https://stackoverflow.com/questions/967630/are-implicity-explicit-conversion-methods-inherited-in-c).

 ### Conversion to primitive